inasafe/inasafe-doc/docs/source/training/intermediate/osm/306-editing-wiki-osm.rst

 .. image:: /static/training/intermediate/osm/image138.*
    :align: center

-**2. Getting Started**
+**3. Edit**

 Let’s start out by editing our user page.
 Every user has a page on the wiki.
 These pages are commonly used to provide information about yourself, your location, for interpersonal communication, and for creating test pages and drafts.

 This is a great place for us to start, and learn the basics of editing a wiki page.